‘Star Trek: Discovery’: What Do We Know About CBS Show Now?

 Their presence as permanent characters suggest the show could focus on joint Klingon and Federation missions similar to the plot of Star Trek VI: The Undiscovered Country.

-The USS Discovery also appears to look like a merger of a Federation starship and Klingon bird of prey supporting the idea of joint operations.
+The USS Discovery also appears to look like a merger of a Federation starship and Klingon bird of prey, supporting the idea of joint operations.

 Gretchen J. Berg and Aaron Harberts have taken over as showrunners for the new Star Trek series replacing Bryan Fuller, who stepped down in October citing scheduling conflicts.

-The Discovery writing staff includes Trek writer and director Nicholas Meyer, series novelist Kristen Beyer, and Academy Award winner Akiva Goldsmith.
+The Discovery writing staff includes Trek writer and director Nicholas Meyer, series novelist Kristen Beyer, and Academy Award-winner Akiva Goldsmith.
 Rounding out the staff of writers are Sean Cochran, Tyler Dinucci, Bo Yeon Kim, Erika Lippoldt, Craig Sweeney, and new creative edition Edward “Ted” Sullivan.

-We still don’t know when Discovery will air as CBS appears to be taking advantage of the All Access platform, which doesn’t concern itself with season premiere’s or launch windows.
+We still don’t know when Discovery will air as CBS appears to be taking advantage of the All Access platform, which doesn’t concern itself with season premieres or launch windows.
 The network seems more interested in turning out a quality product than meeting deadlines, as reported by Digital Trends.

 “We will be flexible on a launch date if it’s best for the show.
 We’ve said from the beginning it’s more important to do this right than to do it fast.”

-[Featured image by CBS]
+[Featured Image by CBS]